 Before taking the adventurous path of DIY ERP Implementation, you may want to review the following consequences associated with this approach.

-Implementing a fully integrated ERP system such as Acumatica or Infor CSI may appear easy on the surface.
+Implementing a fully integrated ERP system may appear easy on the surface.
 In reality, though, it requires you to thoroughly understand the data model and best practices.